matn7/Google-Platform-Notes/flashcard/Microservices.md

 The Circuit Breaker pattern in software development takes its inspiration from the concept of an electrical circuit breaker found in electrical systems.
-In a distributed environment, calls to remote resources and services can fail due to transient faults, such as slow network connections, timeouts, or the resources being overcommitted ot temporarily unavailable.
+In a distributed environment, calls to remote resources and services can fail due to transient faults, such as slow network connections, timeouts, or the resources being over-committed or temporarily unavailable.
 These faults typically correct themselves after a short period of time, and a robust cloud application should be prepared to handle them.
 The Circuit Breaker pattern which inspired from electrical circuit breaker will monitor the remote calls.
 If the calls take too long, the circuit breaker will intercede and kill the call.
 Also, the circuit breaker will monitor all calls to a remote